(3 minute read)

 - Locate a local consignment shop for furniture and accessories.
 The shop here can often sell items I purchased years ago for more money than I paid for it.
 Now there’s a way to make you feel good about getting rid of something.

 - Take jewelry you don’t wear to a local pawn shop.
 Your aunt’s old turtle ring could line your pocket with unexpected cash.
+In a word, delightful.

 - Get rid of furniture with storage.
 Coffee tables with drawers, bedside tables with drawers, and excessive shelving are temptations to keep and store more stuff.